mmcclimon/mr_poole/README.md

 ## To do

-- Configuration: custom templates, hooking into jekyll's `_config.yml`
+- Configuration: hooking into jekyll's `_config.yml`
 - Support for multiple output formats (right now, only markdown is supported)
-- Better option handling (allow custom templates, more flexible date substitution)
+- Better option handling (more flexible date substitution)
 - Better documentation (this is an open source project, after all)

 ## Installation